salaboy/extending-k8s-with-spring-cloud/README.md

 # Extending Kubernetes with Spring Cloud
 This repository serves as an index for a workshop like set of excersices about creating our custom resource definitions for Kubernetes using Spring Cloud components.

 During these excersices, you will learn about how to create your custom extensions, deploy them and use them as part of a Kubernetes Operator that will understand the domain specific restrictions that needs to be applied to the infrastructure.
+At the end you can find also some useful links to other related projects.

 ## Repositories
 We will use the following repositories to build our services and our Kubernetes Operator: